 - Improving insulin sensitivity, which refers to how responsive your cells are to insulin’s signals and impacts your body’s ability to use nutrients to recover and build muscle

-- Enhancing blood flow, which may help with recovery by improving the body’s ability to deliver nutrients to muscles and remove waste products responsible for fatigue and soreness
+- Enhancing blood flow, which may help with recovery by improving the delivery of nutrients to muscles and the removal of waste products responsible for fatigue and soreness

 - Increasing aerobic endurance, which may help you recover faster between sets